CoBRA: Programming Cognitive Bias in Social Agents Using Classic Social Science Experiments: Evaluation

 \subsubsection{Across Sampling Temperatures}

-\textbf{Setup.} We test different control methods on the two authority bias experimental paradigms using the Mistral model across temperature $T\in \{0.1, 0.2, ..., 1.0\}$.
-This experiment shows how temperature may affect \textbf{CoBRA}.

-\textbf{Results.} From the Fig.~\ref{fig:temperature}, we can see the controlled result is insensitive to temperature changes.
+We evaluated cross-temper\-ature behavioral consistency by measuring agent behavior as we varied the temperature over $T \in \{0.1, 0.2, \dots, 1.0\}$.
+At each temperature, we sweep the control coefficients and then observe whether the responses to the experiment paradigm are stable.
+In earlier experiments, we observed no significant differences among models or experimental groups.
+So we used the Mistral as the representative model and the Milgram paradigm to test the agents we created.

+\textbf{Results.} Figure~\ref{fig:temperature} illustrates how the agent's responses change when we adjust the control coefficient (x-axis) and temperature (different lines).
+Agents regulated by \name\ are mostly insensitive to temperature changes.
+We performed pairwise equivalence tests (Two One-Sided Tests)~\cite{tost} across all $\binom{10}{2} = 45$ temperature pairs, with a threshold of 0.5 (12.5\% of the 1-5 Likert scale).

+The equivalence testing proves all temperature curves are equivalent (45/45 pairs, all $p < 0.05$), with temperature contributing only 0.5-1.2\% of total behavioral variance.
 Representation engineering methods show an even smaller gap across temperatures.
 The results indicate that the Control Coefficient we obtained under one temperature can be directly applied in experiments using a different temperature, demonstrating the reproducibility across sampling temperatures.